pgiacalo/uavcomm/README.md

 }

 Code examples and the properties file setup (for the serial port) are shown in these files:
-- MAVLinkPortal.java
-- MAVLinkPortalTest.java
+- src/main/java/com/yuji/uav/comm/MyMAVLinkClient.java
-- MAV_1_SerialPort.properties
+- src/main/resources/SerialPort.properties

 This code has been tested with the following 2 UAV autopilots running MAVLink.
-- Pixhawk 2
+- Pixhawk
-- UAVDev board (UDB)
+- UAV Dev board (UDB)